Mohamedshaban96/front_tasks/task_3/README.md

 ## Task Requirements:

-The form should include fields for
+The form should include fields for:
-1- email address.
+1- email address.\
 2- username.
 3- favorite option (using a select input),
 4- A checkbox for agreeing to terms and conditions.